James II of Scotland: Struggles with the Douglases

 In 1449, James II reached adulthood, but he had to struggle to gain control of his kingdom.
 The Douglases, probably with his cooperation, used his coming of age as a way to throw the Livingstons out of the shared government, as the young king took revenge for the arrest of his mother that had taken place in 1439, and the assassination of his young Douglas cousins, in which Livingston was complicit.
 Douglas and Crichton continued to dominate political power and the king continued to struggle to throw off their rule.
 Between 1451 and 1455, he struggled to free himself from the power of the Douglases.
 Attempts to curb it took place in 1451, during the absence of William Douglas, 8th Earl of Douglas from Scotland, and culminated with the murder of Douglas at Stirling Castle on 22 February 1452.

-The main account of Douglas' murder comes from the Auchinleck Chronicle, a near-contemporary but fragmentary source.
+The main account of Douglas's murder comes from the Auchinleck Chronicle, a near-contemporary but fragmentary source.
 According to its account, the king accused the Earl (probably with justification) of forging links with John Macdonald, 11th Earl of Ross (also Lord of the Isles) and Alexander Lindsay, 4th Earl of Crawford.
 This bond, if it existed, created a dangerous axis of power of independently minded men, forming a major rival to royal authority.
 When Douglas refused to break the bond with Ross, James broke into a fit of temper, stabbed Douglas 26 times and threw his body out of a window.
 His court officials (many of whom would rise to great influence in later years, often in former Douglas lands) then joined in the bloodbath, one allegedly striking out the earl's brain with an axe.